 - With the bigger plans, you’ll also get “free” SSL certificates and a premium DNS.
 Just remember that they are only free for a limited time.

-- GoDaddy is incredibly popular, hosting about 5% of all websites, but this comes at a cost.
+- GoDaddy hosts about 5% of all websites on the internet.
+This comes at a cost.
 They suffer from the Windows OS syndrome.

 - Windows doesn’t have security flaws per se (no more than any other OS), but it’s not as safe because hackers target it.
 Why?
 Because a successful attempt here will steal more info or disable more websites than with another host.